ArashAnalyst/data_analysis_portfolio/3_user_logs/README.md

-This is the third dataset analysed by me while passing [data analysis course](https://karpov.courses/) I've enrolled in January 2021.
+This is the third dataset analysed by me After passing Google Data Analytics Certificate in May 2022.

 User Logs -- analising customers data.
 Finding the most popular platform and the most active users.
 Visualizing data with Seaborn distplot, barplot and countplot methods.